 The wetland is surrounded by another potential threat – oil.
-There are a number of oil wells in and around the wetland, from which crude is transported to the refinery in Duliajan, also in Assam.
+There are a number of oil wells around the wetland, from which crude is transported to the refinery in Duliajan, also in Assam.
 Oil India Limited continues to explore the area for more drilling sites.
 A few weeks ago a newspaper reported that the Divisional Forest Officer of Tinsukia Wildlife Division had asked Oil India not to proceed with a seismic survey at Baghjaan and nearby areas that are very near the Maguri Motapung Beel.

 The officer had reminded the public-sector giant that the areas – Baghjaan, Barekuri, Maguri-Motapung Beel – are declared IBAs and fall under the eco-sensitive zone of Dibru-Saikhowa National Park.
 “You have mentioned in paragraph four of your letter that you will use eco-friendly explosives for blasting under the earth whereas according to provisions of the Environment Protection Act, 2005, you are not allowed to use any type of explosive in such areas,” the letter said.